-On the night of the big prom, a group of teenagers who were involved in a deadly accident years prior are targeted by someone with vengeance on the brain.
+On the night of the big prom, a group of teenagers who were involved in a deadly accident years prior are targeted by someone with vengeance on their mind.

 Judging a Book by its Cover